About our Piston Demonstrator Pens

-Our Piston Demonstrator Fountain Pens let you see how a fountain pen works, allowing the artist to view the medium and how much remains.
+Our Piston Demonstrator pens let you see how a fountain pen works, allowing the artist to view the medium and how much remains.
 Demonstrator pens are also designed to let you use popular drawing nibs — especially dip nibs — and not bother to dip the nib.

 Demonstrator Fountain Pens are also very attractive.

 The Ackerman Piston Filing Demonstrator Fountain pen is a clear fountain pen with a piston filling mechanism and your favorite large drawing nib.
-This large pen measures 5.25" (13.335 cm) uncapped and 5.5" (13.97 cm) capped.
+This pen measures 5.25" (13.5 cm) uncapped and 5.5" (14 cm) capped.
 You can't post this pen (put the cap on the back) because of the piston turn knob.

 Great for sketching in the field and in the studio.
 Beautiful pen to handle.
 Crystal clear.

 There are four pieces to the piston filling mechanism.
 You must disassemble and reassemble all four pieces.

 There are two sets of threads for the piston, and they turn in opposite directions.
 Do not force anything.
 You are dealing with thin plastic in small parts.
 Instead, follow these three steps:

 - Use any ink — even India — or paint

 - Keep your eye on the remaining volume<